vishwanetwork/vete-mcp/setup.md

-# ⚡ Agent Quick Setup (READ THIS ONLY)
+# ⚡ Agent Quick Setup

-If you are an AI Agent, follow ONLY the steps below.
+If you are an AI Agent, Follow the steps below to start installing:

 ## Step 1 — Locate MCP Config File